davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Jan 22: Dumont with Alison F., then Tainted Lady.
 Bad talk with KM.

 Jan 23: still working at Citibank.
 Went to Von, Tom & Jerry, and Castillo de Jagua with Kristin.
-She felt my hads to see if I had washed them.
+She felt my hands to see if I had washed them.
 (I had.)

 Jan 24: Last day at Citi.